 NOTE: You are encouraged to contact an academic advisor at 763-433-1230 for course planning assistance and information about transfer credit evaluation and transfer options.

-ANTH/GEOG 1110 Introduction to Sustainability 3 BIOL 1103 Environmental Science Lecture 3 BIOL 1133* Environmental Science Lab 1 Electives: Choose from the following for a minimum of 9 credits: ANTH 2251 Environmental Anthropology 3 *BIOL 2209 General Ecology 4 ECON 2206 Principles of Microeconomics 3 GEOG 1101 Geography of the United States 3 GEOG 1103 Physical Geography 3 GEOG 1106 World Regional Geography 3 GEOG 1108 Minnesota Geography 3 NATS 1051 Energy Issues and Solutions 2 PHIL 1120 Environmental Ethics 3 POLS 1141 Environmental Politics 3 *PSYC/SOC 2260 Social Psychology 3 SOC 2100 Sociology of Food 3 *SOC 2221 Social Problems 3
+ANTH/GEOG 1110 Introduction to Sustainability 3 BIOL 1103 Environmental Science Lecture 3 BIOL 1133 Environmental Science Lab 1 Choose 9 credits from the following: ANTH 2251 Environmental Anthropology 3 BIOL 2209* General Ecology 4 ECON 2206 Principles of Microeconomics 3 GEOG 1101 Geography of the United States 3 GEOG 1103 Physical Geography 3 GEOG 1106 World Regional Geography 3 GEOG 1108 Minnesota Geography 3 NATS 1051 Energy Issues and Solutions 2 PHIL 1120 Environmental Ethics 3 POLS 1141 Environmental Politics 3 PSYC/SOC 2260 * Social Psychology 3 SOC 2100 Sociology of Food 3 SOC 2221* Social Problems 3